ThinkDataEd/curriculum/docs/unit1/lesson3.md

 11. In teams, students should complete the data table using all 8 of the *Stick Figures* cards.
 Each row of the table should represent one person on a card.

-12. :material-chat-outline:{title="Discussion"} Engage the class in a discussion with the following questions:
+12. Engage the class in a discussion with the following questions:

     100. Do any of the people in the data have the same value for a given variable?
 In other words, does a value appear more than once in a column?
 Give two examples. <span style="color:grey">***Answers will